Adding SMB Shares

 (Optional) Enter a Description to help explain the share purpose.

 Select Enabled to allow sharing of this path when the SMB service is activated.
-Leave it cleared if you want to disable but not delete the share configuration.
+Leave it cleared if you want to disable the share without deleting the configuration.

 Click Save to create the share and add it to the Shares > Windows (SMB) Shares list.